peteash10/instructionsforhumans.com/index.md

 The work is a constantly evolving exercise that currently resists easy definition.
 It's a research project, a performance, a residency, an educational resource, a series of collaborations, a production line, and many other things no doubt.
 This is deliberate.

 Primarily the work is about meaning in a world where truth and reason feels twisted by forces we don't understand.
-It joins the search to make

 This website serves to collate and present the work, documentation of the work and work about the documentation of the work.